Indexing-Your-Heart/game/Ashashat/Sources/AshashatCore/AshashatCore.docc/AshashatCore.md

 extensibility that feels natural to developers that have experience in writing user interfaces declaratively, such as in React.js, SwiftUI, and Jetpack Compose.

-**AshashatCore** is the primary package that provides the tooling for creating words, phrases, and sentences.
+**AshashatCore** is the primary package that provides the tooling for creating words, phrases, and sentences, and it builds off ConlangKit to provide a fluid interface.

 > Important: Because [ʔaʃaʃat] has a unique writing system that is not easily romanized, words and morphemes written for
 > [ʔaʃaʃat] will be written using the International Phonetic Alphabet (IPA), which provides a one-to-one mapping for